rodber/blog/_posts/2021/2021-06-25-adios-chevereto-free.md

 I was expecting people to join development and that a fraction of these users will upgrade to paid edition to get myself a sustainable income for development.
 The idea was to use this Open Source edition as marketing for my work by gifting ongoing releases based on the paid edition to the community.

+## Update 2021-09-30

+I will transfer the project ownership to my personal space at [rodber](https://github.com/rodber) where I will drive it as a hobby/pet project.
+I figured out that I can manage myself to don't get stressed with this.
+It doesn't have to end this suddenly, it can be slower.

+There won't be new features, only basic maintenance for system operability.

+*I'm leaving the rest of this entry "as-is" because I still agree with all what I wrote.
+Is just that now I'm doing better managing expectations and how I react to how others interact with my work.*

 ## Users don't contribute

 Chevereto-Free right is currently used in ~4K systems and it totals ~10K installations (per domain).
 Out of these it converted <1%, meaning that it requires another order of magnitude in distribution to get a meaningful revenue.
 The user base needs to be huge to get a decent living out of this.